saffsd/langid.py/readme.rst

                         comma-separated set of target ISO639 language codes (e.g en,de)
-  -r, --remote          auto-detect IP address for remote access -b, --browser         launch a webbrowser interface
+  -r, --remote          auto-detect IP address for remote access --demo                launch an in-browser demo application

 The simplest way to use langid.py is as a command-line tool.
 Invoke using `python langid.py`.
 This will cause a prompt to display.
 Enter text to identify, and hit enter::

   >>> This is a test
-  ('en', -55.106250761034801)
+  ('en', 0.99999999099035441)
   >>> Questa e una prova
-  ('it', -35.417712211608887)
+  ('it', 0.98569847366134222)

 langid.py can also detect when the input is redirected (only tested under Linux), and in this case will process until EOF rather than until newline like in interactive mode::

   python langid.py < readme.rst
-  ('en', -5347.4231110975252)
+  ('en', 1.0)

-The value returned is a score for the language.
-It is not a probability esimate, as it is not normalized by the document probability since this is unnecessary for classification.
+The value returned is the probability estimate for the language.
+Full estimation is not actually necessary for classification, and can be disabled in the source code of langid.py for a slight performance boost.

 You can also use langid.py as a python library::